Personalized Travel Coffee Mugs

 The next question is: can the cup material affect the taste of the drink?

-Yes, and I will say I would recommend to drink always from last glass or ceramic that yeah, the stainless steel cups.
+Yes, and I will say I would recommend drinking always from last glass or ceramic that yeah, the stainless steel cups.
 The YETI and the Frank Green, they are covered with a ceramic inner layer.
 Like yeah, they are inert materials.

 The more interesting one.
 He was actually the Sol cup because the sol cup probably one of the few cups that actually has like a Silicon sort of seal.
 How’d that go?

-I’m not a fan to be honest to drink from Silicon.
-I particularly like to drink the coffee like without the lid but if like I will say if you like a lid like bitter go for a hard plastic.
+I’m not a fan, to be honest, to drink from Silicon.
+I particularly like to drink the coffee like without the lid but if like I will say if you like a lid like bitter go for hard plastic.